Public Storage

 PSA

-PSA is a real estate investment trust that owns and operates industrial properties, primarily warehouses and logistics facilities.
+PSA is a real estate investment trust (REIT) focused on industrial properties, primarily warehouses and distribution centers.

 Investment Opinion: Should I buy PSA Today?